Pungyeon/clean-go-article/README.md

 }
 ```

-The above function ensures, that the `NullWriter` struct implements the `Writer` interface.
-If we were to delete the `Write` method for the `NullWriter` we would get a compilation error, were we to try and build the solution.
-This is a good way of ensuring our code behaves in the way that we expect and that we can use the compiler as a safety net to ensure that we aren't producing invalid code.
+The above function ensures that the `NullWriter` struct implements the `Writer` interface.
+If we were to delete the `Write` method from `NullWriter`, we would get a compilation error.
+This is a good way of ensuring that our code behaves as expected and that we can rely on the compiler as a safety net in case we try to write invalid code.

-There is another way of trying to be more explicit about which interfaces a given struct implements.
-However, this method achieves the opposite of what we wish to achieve.
-The method being, using embedded interfaces, as a struct property.
+There's yet another method of trying to be more explicit about which interfaces a given struct implements.
+However, this third method actually achieves the opposite of what we want.
+It involves using embedded interfaces as a struct property.

 > <em>Wait what? &ndash; Presumably most people</em>

-So, let's rewind a little, before we dive deep into the forbidden forest of smelly Go.
-In Go, we can use embedded structs, as a type of inheritance in our struct definitions.
-This is really nice as we can decouple our code, by defining reusable structs.
+Let's rewind a bit before we dive deep into the forbidden forest of smelly Go.
+In Go, we can use embedded structs as a type of inheritance in our struct definitions.
+This is really nice, as we can decouple our code by defining reusable structs.

 ```go
 type Metadata struct {